EzioPeter/viplanner/README.md

   pip install mmcv==2.0.0 -f https://download.openmmlab.com/mmcv/dist/cu117/torch2.0/index.html
   ```

+**Extension**

-**Extension** This work includes the switch from semantic to direct RGB input for the training pipeline, to facilitate further research.
+This work includes the switch from semantic to direct RGB input for the training pipeline, to facilitate further research.
 For RGB input, an option exist to employ a backbone with mask2former pre-trained weights.
 For this option, include the github submodule, install the requirements included there and build the necessary cuda operators.
-All of that is not necessary for publish planner!
+These steps are not necessary for the published planner!

 ```bash
 pip install git+https://github.com/facebookresearch/detectron2.git